How Much Do You Really Know about Safe Sex?

 A no-filter discussion about why we need to take our sexual health into our own hands and make it a cornerstone of the wellness conversation.

-Sure, you may think Coveteur is about fashion and pretty things and lipstick that won’t come off when you eat pizza.
+Sure, you may think Coveteur is about fashion and pretty things and lipsticks that match your mood.
 But it’s really about things we’re interested in, that we want to share with you—and a lot of that involves health, wellness, and other things that have to do with being a young(ish) human in this weird world.
-So when Meika Hollender, co-founder of Sustain, a genius, sexual health-focused, all-natural condom company, and her very compelling girl gang of supporters told us about their new project, Get On Top, our ears pricked up.
-Get On Top is a campaign to encourage women to take their sexual health into their own hands and make it a topic of conversation as common as that age-old debate about almond milk versus soy milk versus skim milk.
-In other words, it’s a push to bring sexual health into the wellness conversation where, quite frankly, it belongs.
-And seeing as it has a lot to do with being a human, we wanted (desperately) to bring the conversation to you.
+So, not sure if you guys remember, but in 2018, Meika Hollender, co-founder of Sustain, a genius, sexual health-focused, all-natural condom company, and her very compelling girl gang of supporters launched a new project, Get On Top, and we were beyond obsessed with it.
+Get On Top was a campaign to encourage women to take their sexual health into their own hands and make it a topic of conversation as common as that age-old debate about almond milk versus oat milk versus skim milk.
+In other words, it was a push to bring sexual health into the wellness conversation where, quite frankly, it belongs.
+And seeing as it had a lot to do with being a human, we wanted (desperately) to bring the conversation to you.
 So we got on a conference call with Hollender and two of her conspirators, Jilly Hendrix and Vanessa Packer (we’ve literally never had a more interesting conference call), to talk about what safe sex means to them and why we need to make it our business (that means your business) right now.

 Meika Hollender, Co-Founder & Marketing, Sustain